There are several theories about pubic hair’s purpose:

-Is armpit hair and pubic hair the same?
+Is armpit hair the same as pubic hair?

-Should you wash your pubic hair with shampoo?
+Should I wash my pubic hair with shampoo?

-No, there is no need to wash your pubic hair with shampoo.
-Using shampoos, soaps or perfumes disrupts the pH of the pubic area and throw it off causing irritation and other problems.
-Washing pubic hair with hot water is enough to keep the area clean.
-In case you must use a shampoo or a soap, look for pH balanced pubic washes to clean your pubic hair.
+There is no need to wash your pubic hair with shampoo.
+Using shampoos, soaps, or perfumes can disrupt the pH of your vagina and cause irritation and other problems.
+Washing your pubic hair with warm water is enough to keep the area clean.
+If you want to use a shampoo or soap, look for pH-balanced pubic washes to clean your pubic hair.

-How do I prevent razor bumps on my private area?
+How do I prevent razor bumps when removing pubic hair?

 - Clean your bikini area with warm water.

-- Lightly exfoliate with a wet washcloth or a scrub to get rid of dead skin cells.
+- Lightly exfoliate with a wet washcloth or scrub to get rid of dead skin cells.

-- Use a good-quality shaving cream or gel with some natural moisturizing ingredients, such as olive oil, shea butter, and coconut oil.
-These bases offer a proper buffer for the razor and help in avoiding razor bumps.
+- Use a good-quality shaving cream or gel with natural moisturizing ingredients such as olive oil, shea butter, and coconut oil.
+These bases offer a proper buffer for the razor and help avoid razor bumps.